 Parents should learn to recognize stress in their teens.
 While people respond differently to stress, there are some common signs such as headaches, irritability, sleep issues, trouble concentrating.

 For the most part, stress is a healthy response to challenge.
 It’s your body’s way of heightening focus, strength and stamina.
 When properly managed, stress enhances a person’s ability to perform quickly and effectively under pressure.
 However, when a person has not developed successful coping mechanisms to ongoing stressors, such as being bullied, dealing with divorce, or juggling too many activities, the body begins to respond through physical symptoms.
 These include, but are not limited to, fatigue, insomnia, nausea or headaches.

+But if a teen can’t figure out what to do, parents can and should help them.
 Parents can help their teens work through their stress by sharing the following tips:

 - Set priorities.
 Decide what needs to be done first.
 Learn how to break a large task into smaller, more attainable tasks.

 - Set realistic goals.
 Setting your sights too high is setting yourself up for stress if you can’t realistically achieve them.

 - Acknowledge your feelings.
 It is normal to feel overwhelmed when there is a lot to do.
 If you are feeling especially stressed or depressed, let someone know and try to figure out a way to cut down on some of your activities until you feel better.

 - Learn to feel good about doing a competent or “good enough” job rather than always demanding perfection.
 You don’t always have to be an overachiever.